Kindergarten Teacher Career Guide

-A kindergarten teacher works with young children ages four through six, to promote the students’ mental, physical and social development.
-They instruct students by using hands-on teaching methods, games, music, art, books and computers.
-Children are taught general rules of acceptable behavior, so that the kindergarten teacher can maintain order in the classroom.
-They instruct their young students one-on-one or in groups, adapting standard teaching methods to meet students’ varying needs and interests.
+A kindergarten teacher works with young children ages four through six, promoting students’ academic, physical, and social development.
+They instruct students by using enthusiastic and hands-on teaching methods and tools, including games, music, art, books, and computers.
+Children are taught general rules of acceptable behavior so that the kindergarten teacher can maintain order in the classroom.
+They instruct their young students one-on-one or in groups, adapting teaching methods to meet students’ varying needs and interests.
 Kindergarten teachers play an important role in childhood development; the job requires that they be able to easily communicate with their students and inspire trust and confidence.

 Kindergarten Teacher Requirements and Common Tasks

 Kindergarten teachers impart simple but important skills such as color, number, shape, and letter recognition, phonics, basic personal hygiene, and social skills such as sharing and interacting with peers.
 Teachers will often read to their class aloud and demonstrate activities, as well as encourage class participation.
 Using various materials and resources, they allow their students to learn by exploration and hands-on discovery.
 Kindergarten teachers prepare materials, lessons, and projects for their students, and observe and assess performance, skills, behavior, and social development; they also watch for potential problems including health, developmental, or emotional issues.
 They meet with parents of children periodically to inform them of progress and concerns.

 One of the basic requirements to become a kindergarten teacher is earning a bachelor’s degree that includes a state-approved teacher preparation program.
 A program that focuses on the needs and development of young learners, such as an early childhood education degree, is typical preparation for this career.
 For teachers in public schools, a state-issued teaching certificate is also necessary.
 Many programs also require the completion of a student teaching internship before a teacher can be licensed.
 The common steps to becoming a kindergarten teacher are as follows: